Free Rent Increase Notice Templates (U.S.) | Word – PDF

 Property upgrades

-If a rental unit or community amenities need significant upgrades, an increase in rent passes the costs on to the tenant.
-Upgrades help make rental properties more desirable and offer current renters access to new amenities or benefits to living in the rental unit.
+If a housing unit or community amenities need significant upgrades, an increase in rent passes the costs on to the tenant.
+Upgrades help make these properties more desirable and offer access to new amenities or benefits to living in them.
 Recoup property upgrade costs by raising your tenant’s rent when it is time for renewal.

 Increased demand

-When the rental market experiences an increase in demand for rental units, the demand can lead to a rise in rental rates.
-Increased demand can arise from various factors, including a decline in comparable rental properties, natural disasters, new employment opportunities bringing in new residents, economic factors, a decrease in homeownership, and a result of more effective marketing.
-When the demand for rental properties increases, landlords can raise the rent to stay competitive with current economic trends.
+When the rental market experiences a surge in demand, the demand can lead to a rise in rates.
+Increased demand can arise from various factors, including a decline in comparable properties, natural disasters, new employment opportunities bringing in new residents, economic factors, a decrease in homeownership, and a result of more effective marketing.
+When the demand for such properties increases, landlords can raise the rent to stay competitive with current market trends.

-A rent increase letter has different components ensuring everything is legally covered when notifying your tenant of the upcoming rate increase.
-The sections include the header, concerning the lease, proposed increase, and a closing.
-A friendly yet-to-the-point letter can make all the difference when alerting tenants to the rise in their rent.
+A Rent Increment Letter has different components, ensuring everything is legally covered when notifying your tenant of the upcoming rate increase.
+The sections include the header, concerning the lease, a proposed increase, and a closing.
+A friendly yet-to-the-point letter can make all the difference when alerting tenants to the changes.

-Following are the important components of a rent increase notice:
+The following are the important components of this notice:

 Rent increase header

-The rent increase header essentially serves as a greeting and introduction to what the tenant can expect from reading the letter.
-Items you must include in the header are the tenant’s name (all those who reside at the location), the property address, return address, landlord’s name, landlord’s contact information, the date the document was drafted/sent, and a greeting.
+The header serves as a greeting and an introduction to what the tenant can expect from the letter.
+Items you must include in the header are the tenant’s name (all those who reside at the location), the property address, the return address, the landlord’s name, contact information, the date the document was drafted/sent, and a greeting.
 In the greeting, address every tenant who signed the original lease agreement by name.

 The concerned lease